Designing Ubiquiti’s EV Charger System

 Based on insights from the first-generation launch, Ubiquiti introduced a more affordable variant, EV Station Lite, designed for use cases that didn’t require a built-in screen or camera.
 I was responsible for maintaining design consistency across mobile and web interfaces, ensuring a seamless user experience across the product line.
 The on-device interface also followed the same visual and interaction principles to reflect Ubiquiti’s brand identity.

-As a hardware-focused enterprise product, the EV Station system has been deployed across 1,000+ enterprise sites, delivering over 350,000 cumulative charging hours to EV drivers., with overwhelmingly positive feedback—from both users and executive leadership.
+As a first-generation product, EV Station Pro has been deployed across 1,000+ enterprise sites, delivering over 350,000 cumulative charging hours to EV drivers., with overwhelmingly positive feedback—from both users and executive leadership.

 Selected NPS survey comments from enterprise users: